On the Hausdorff dimension of countable intersections of certain sets of normal numbers: Proof of mainthrm

 \section{Proof of \reft{mainthrm}}

 Suppose that $Q$ is a basic sequence and $x=E_0.E_1 E_2\cdots$ w.r.t. $Q$.
 We let $S(x)$ be the set of all positive integers which occur at least once in the sequence $(E_n)$.
-P. Erd\"os and A. R\'enyi \cite{ErdosRenyiConvergent} proved the following theorem.
+P. Erd\H{o}s and A. R\'enyi \cite{ErdosRenyiConvergent} proved the following theorem.

 \begin{thrm} If $Q$ is infinite in limit and $1$-convergent, then the density of $S(x)$ is with probability $1$ equal to $0$. \end{thrm}

 \begin{cor}\labc{measnon} If $Q$ is infinite in limit and $1$-convergent, then $\la(\RNk{Q}{1})=0$. \end{cor}